dead-claudia/mithril-helpers/docs/self-sufficient.md

 - `m(m.helpers.SelfSufficient, {view: (state) -> vnode})` - Create a new instance to do subtree management.
     - `view` is what you want your subtree to look like.
 It's a function called on each redraw.
 Note that you *must* return an actual DOM node.
+    - All the lifecycle methods work just as they normally would and just as you would expect.
+In particular, `onbeforeupdate` and `onupdate` are called on internal redraws as well as external ones.
     - The returned vnode is what's used to redraw with, and is what's ultimately returned.

 - `state.safe()` - Whether it's safe to invoke `redrawSync`.